sifank/DLIdigiswitch/README.md

 - You need to setup the hostname and authentication in the Digiswitch before running this driver
 - Initial power settings (when the Digiswitch is powered on) needs to be set in the Digiswitch
 - Cycle time needs to be set in the Digiswitch
+- Optionally you can set the port names as well (these can be changed with this INDI driver)

 *Read the Release Notes*